-ResearchGate does not check if you have the right to upload your papers and leave this responsibility to you.
-They do not promise to keep your papers available in a long-term perspective (see their terms and conditions, article 2).
+- Check if you have the right to upload your papers and leaves this responsibility to you.

-- determine where the full text of an article may be deposited
+- Determine where the full text of an article may be deposited in eScholarship.

-Thanks to the metadata describing your papers, eScholarship is indexed by the major seach engines such as Google.
-It means that your papers will be accessible and visible to anyone looking for papers in your field.
+eScholarship is indexed by the major search engines such as Google and Google Scholar.
+This means that your papers will be accessible and visible to anyone looking for papers in your field.

-When asking the library to upload one of your papers in eScholarship you grant the University a non-exclusive distribution license.
+When depositing papers in eScholarship, you grant the University a non-exclusive distribution license.
 The University has the rights to distribute your materials and you keep the right to post them on other repositories or other websites.